sso66/eagletonlabs-starter-webpack-react-js/public/scripts/es6/objects/README.md

- ## The Chronicles of JavaScript Objects
+ ## The Chronicles of JavaScript Objects: ObjectExtra.js
 ### Objects and Properties
  - Creation - Creating a new object.
  - Addition - Adding properties to an object.